hyperledger/iroha/docs/source/iroha_2_whitepaper.md

   - the solution to this is to have other nodes broadcast a transaction across the network and if someone sends a transaction to the leader and it gets ignored, then the leader can be suspected;
-  the suspect message is sent around the network and a new leader is elected if *f*+1 nodes cannot get a reply from the leader for any transaction
+  the suspected message is sent around the network and a new leader is elected if *f*+1 nodes are submitting transactions to the leader but no blocks are produced.

 - leader creates a block, but only sends it to a minority of peers, so that 2*f*+1 votes cannot be obtained for consensus

-  - the solution is to have a *commit timer* on each node where a new leader will be elected if a block is not agreed upon; the old leader is then moved to set *b*
+  - the solution is to have a *commit timer* on each node where a new leader will be elected.

 - leader creates multiple blocks and sends them to different peers, causing the network to not reach consensus about a block

-  - the solution is to have a *commit timer* on each node where a new leader will be elected if a block is not agreed upon; the old leader is then moved to set *b*
+  - the solution is to have a *commit timer* on each node where a new leader will be elected if a block is not agreed upon.

-- the leader does not put *commit timer* block invalidation information, where applicable

-  - the non-faulty nodes that see the block without block invalidation when required will not vote for a block

 **Possible faulty cases related to the proxy tail are:**

 - proxy tail received some votes, but does not receive enough votes for a block to commit

-  - the *commit timer* on regular nodes or the *voting timer* on the proxy tail will go off and a new leader and proxy tail are elected
+  - the *commit timer* on regular nodes or the *commit timer* on the proxy tail will go off and a new leader and proxy tail will be elected when *f*+1 nodes are suspecting.

 - proxy tail receives enough votes for a block, but lies and says that they didn't

-  - the *commit timer* on nodes will go off and a new leader and proxy tail are elected
+  - the *commit timer* on nodes will go off and a new leader and proxy tail are elected.

 - proxy tail does not inform any other node about a block commit (block withholding attack)

-  - the *commit timer* on nodes will go off and a new leader and proxy tail are elected;
+  - the *commit timer* on nodes will go off and a new leader and proxy tail will be elected.
+Once 2 blocks have passed, arbitrary rewriting of history in the future is not possible.
+Once a subsequent block is produced, it is not possible to replace the block.
-  the signatures from at least *f*+1 nodes saying their *commit timer* goes off, invalidates a block hash forever;
-  this invalidation is written in the next block created successfully, to prevent arbitrary rewriting of history in the future

 - proxy tail does not inform set *b* about a block commit